dolthub/docs/content/reference/sql/version-control/dolt-system-tables.md

 - Updates made to the `our_` columns are applied to the original table using the primary key (or keyless hash).
 If the row does not exist, it will be inserted.
-Updates made to `our_` columns will never delete a row however.
+Updates made to `our_` columns will never delete a row, however.

 - `dolt_conflict_id` is a unique identifier for the conflict.
 It is particulary useful when writing software that needs to resolve conflicts automatically.

 - `from_root_ish` is the commit hash of the "from branch" of the merge.
-`dolt merge feature-a` creates a merge from `feature-a` into the currently checked out branch.
-This hash can be used to identify which merge produced a conflict because conflicts can be accumulated across merges.
+This hash can be used to identify which merge produced a conflict, since conflicts can accumalate across merges.

 {% endhint %}